3th1K/3th1K/README.md

 I'm a computer science graduate with a passion for full-stack development, cybersecurity, and database management.
 My expertise includes Dotnet, AspNet Web Api, C#, RabbitMQ, Docker, and Azure Pipelines.

-- 🔭 I’m currently working on various projects like `DigitalKhata` and `PayPals`.
+- 🔭 I’m currently working on various projects like `Ethik.Utility` and `OWE`.
-- 🌱 I’m currently learning Java Spring Boot, Android Development and Advanced Cybersecurity.
+- 🌱 I’m currently exploring Advanced Dotnet, Android Development and Advanced Cybersecurity.
 - 💬 Ask me about Asp.NetCore, C# and Related Techs.
 - 📫 How to reach me: [mehedirahaman28@gmail.com](mailto:mehedirahaman28@gmail.com)